Problem: How to restore faded limestone paving?

 Allow the paving to dry out completely and then apply two coats of the "Kingfisher K-Seal" as described in 1.
 Above.

 Professional patio sealer for Pavers, Flags and Paving Slabs (including sandstone).
 Use what the trade uses!
 K-Seal Total resin block paving sealer provides excellent surface protection for both driveways and patios.

-Professional Resin Patio Sealer kit for: Pavers, Flags & Paving Slabs.
-Includes K-Seal Total sealer and cleaner as well as all you need to apply them to driveways and patios
+Professional paving slab sealer kit for: Pavers, Flags & Paving Slabs.
+Includes K-Seal Total sealer and cleaner as well as all you need to apply them to driveways and patios.

-Control Moss, Mildew and Green Mould with this outstanding moss treatment for block paving.
-Kingfisher's Biocidal Patio and Roof Cleaner is a moss inhibitor and patio/roof cleaner, dilute with water to make a highly effective Algae, Lichen and Moss Remover.
+Control Moss, Mildew and Green Mould with this outstanding moss killer for block paving and external walls.
+Kingfisher's Biocidal-Wash is a moss inhibitor, dilute with water to make a highly effective Algae, Lichen and Moss Remover.